An official website of the State of Georgia.

 GSFC is proud of its long history of helping students access higher education by providing financial aid options and programs to make college more affordable.

-As the state’s single higher education finance agency, our mission is to promote and increase access to education for Georgians.
+As the state’s single higher education finance agency, our mission is to promote and increase access to education beyond high school for Georgians.
 We accomplish this by administering numerous scholarship, grant, and student loan programs and providing outreach and education services statewide.

 Learn more about the programs administered by Georgia Student Finance Commission and Georgia Student Finance Authority.